 How far is too far in advance?

 I have read heaps of blogs and news articles about when the best time to book a flight is.
-Most of it is rubbish like 9:22 am on Tuesdays because that’s when a duck gave birth and ducks fly so you should fly or so obvious that any species with a brain bigger than a walnut would be able to realize it.
-Yes, it makes sense if you book at the airport the day of or are inflexible and have to leave the next day, you are going to pay a shit load.
-What it comes down to, is prices fluctuate almost every minute.
+Most of it is rubbish like 9:22 am on Tuesdays because that’s when a duck gave birth and ducks fly so you should fly.
+It makes sense that you will need to pay a shitload if you book at the airport the day of or are inflexible and have to leave the next day.
+When I worked for Westjet this is what it comes down to: prices fluctuate almost every minute.
 There are these massive computers that take hundreds of factors into consideration- everything from holidays, festivals, number of bookings, whether it is a business route, competitors with the same route etc. etc. and it adjusts it accordingly.
-That wasn’t even personal knowledge, it was actual knowledge since I asked my colleague when I worked for an airline a number of years ago.
+That wasn’t even personal knowledge, it was actual knowledge from when I worked a number of years ago.
 I like saying things like a number of years ago because it makes me sound mysterious.